dressel/ErgodicControl.jl/docs/generating_trajectories.rst

     xd, ud = pto_trajectory(em, tm)

-There are a number of optional arguments.
+There are a number of optional keyword arguments.
 Here they are with their default arguments:
 ::

     verbose::Bool = true